fntsai/planets/how_to_use_quest.md

 ```
 ## How to copy (backup) the content of a folder

-Command is simple, here i provide two samples to show how to copy entire directory in linux.
+Command is simple, here I provide two samples to show how to copy entire directory in linux.

 ```
 cp -r sourcedir targetdir